TommyClausner/MRI-Volume-Masker-3000-TM/README.md

 Mask will be precomputed:

-`python vol2mask.py /path/to/volume.nii.gz`
+`python vol2mask.py -f /path/to/volume.nii.gz`

 or to load a previously computed mask:

-`python vol2mask.py /path/to/volume.nii.gz -m /path/to/m_volume.nii.gz`
+`python vol2mask.py -f /path/to/volume.nii.gz -m /path/to/m_volume.nii.gz`

 or no mask will be used:

-`python vol2mask.py /path/to/volume.nii.gz -m none`
+`python vol2mask.py -f /path/to/volume.nii.gz -m none`

 Afterwards maximize figure window.